 None of this was inevitable: after 100 years of historically unprecedented change and disruption (change so enormous and pervasive that we’ve altered the earth’s climate), it’s easy for us to casually speak of the inevitable onward march of technology.
 But the timing and shape of change depended on those who challenged the constraints of the day.
 The pilots celebrated here, and the faraway engineers building ever more reliable machines, all in some measure had to work against conventional wisdom about what was possible or worth trying.
 After all, nobody knows what the true limits are until they test them.

-Pushing boundaries often requires dead-end work: A number of records were set by pilots who installed catwalks so they could service their planes mid-air, but later advances in engine reliability made those catwalks obsolete.
+Pushing boundaries often required dead-end work: A number of records were set by pilots who installed catwalks so they could service their planes mid-air, but later advances in engine reliability made those catwalks obsolete.
 The contenders developed many different approaches to in-flight refueling, but it’s possible that nobody has attempted such a feat with civilian aircraft since the last record was set.
 (Also consider: the catwalks of early attempts were tech debt to later aviators, but that tech debt paved the way for those later aviators.)

 Better communication tools contributed to higher endurance: Before radio technology was light and reliable enough for use in aircraft, pilots depended on lights and hand signals to communicate with their ground teams.
 Radio communication made it possible to work through in-flight problems with a ground team, including bringing in a dentist in one record attempt to talk the pilots through draining an abscessed tooth.

 No daredevils here: These pilots risked death, but they weren’t daredevils.
 They carefully analyzed the problems they faced and prepared for them.
 They moved cautiously and learned from their failures.
 They worked tirelessly to prepare for what they could, then adapted based on the changing condition of their aircraft and lessons learned in the air.